mochi/mochikit/doc/rst/MochiKit/Sortable.rst

     Other options are passed to the Draggables and Droppables objects created.
     Refer to :mochiref:`MochiKit.DragAndDrop` for more information.

+    A bug with Internet Explorer rendering engine can cause a problem with the default effect used on start (the symptom being that the rows vanish).
+    If you encounter this problem, pass :mochiref:`MochiKit.Base.noop` as the ``starteffect`` option.

     *Availability*:
         Available in MochiKit 1.4+